Editor's note: This post has been updated in June 2026.

 AI summaries mean someone might read your email without technically opening it.
 Or they might click on an extracted discount code in a preview, bypassing your tracked CTA.
 That means inflated or misleading engagement data.

-The fix: look beyond vanity metrics and double down on downstream conversions (site visits, purchases, sign-ups) to gauge performance.
+The fix: Look beyond vanity metrics and double down on downstream conversions (site visits, purchases, sign-ups) to gauge performance.

 Re-engage continuously, not just in seasonal campaigns